At a Glance

 Canyon Road began as an Indigenous trail leading up into the Sangre de Cristos.
 Its oldest surviving houses date to the 1750s, and the Acequia Madre — the mother irrigation ditch dug just after Santa Fe's founding — still murmurs alongside it.
 The art colony arrived around 1904, when painters came west for tuberculosis cures at Sunmount Sanatorium and never left.

-Afternoon · Paid
+Afternoon · 2:00 PM · Paid

-Canyon Road Art & History Tour · Viator BR 1377029851.
-Deep dive on the gallery district half a block from your hotel.
+Canyon Road Art & History Tour · Viator BR 1377029851 · meet at Wiford Gallery (403 Canyon Rd) by 1:50 PM · ~2 hrs.
+Deep dive on the gallery district a 12-min walk from the inn.

 Dinner · 7:00 PM